-As a post-COVID-19 world slowly materializes, parents with young children still have many lingering questions.
-New CDC guidelines have loosened restrictions on masks, which leaves many families feeling a wide range of emotions.
+As we inch closer to a post-COVID-19 world, parents with young children still have many lingering questions.
 A return to normal daily life seems within our grasp, but what does this mean for unvaccinated children?
 And how should families with young children safely proceed going forward?

 When will kids under 12 be able to get the vaccine?

-In excellent news this week, Moderna joins Pfizer in offering a vaccine for kids ages twelve to seventeen.
+Moderna now joins Pfizer in offering a vaccine for kids ages twelve to seventeen.
 But what about younger children?
 According to the New York Times, because kids of different ages can have varying responses to vaccines, it is standard practice to test older children first to study their response, thus potentially modifying the dosage a younger child would receive.
-The good news is studies in younger children have begun.
+The good news is that studies in younger children have begun.
 In fact, Pfizer and Moderna clinical trials are currently assessing the efficacy and safety of their vaccines in babies as young as 6 months.